Tin soldier

-Tin soldiers are miniature figures of toy soldiers that are very popular in the world of collecting.
+Tin soldiers are miniature toy soldiers that are very popular in the world of collecting.
 They can be bought finished or in a raw state to be hand-painted.
 They are generally made of pewter, tin, lead, other metals or plastic.
 Often very elaborate scale models of battle scenes, known as dioramas, are created for their display.

 Tin soldiers were originally almost two-dimensional figures, often called "little Eilerts" or "flats".
 They were the first toy soldiers to be mass-produced.
 Though largely superseded in popularity from the late 19th century by fully rounded three-dimensional lead figures, these flat tin soldiers continue to be produced.

 History

 The first mass-produced tin soldiers were made in Germany as a tribute to Frederick the Great during the 18th century.
 Johann Gottfried Hilpert (1748–1832) and his brother Johann Georg Hilpert (1733–1811) established an early assembly-line in 1775 for soldiers and other figures; female painters applied a single color on each figurine as it was passed around the workshop.
 Hilpert, living in Nuremberg was probably the first to create them as a mass-produced toy.
 The world's largest Tin Soldier is located in New Westminster, British Columbia, Canada.